MarkAlarm/SMW-Public/Cluster Bullet Shooter/readme.txt

   The cluster sprite itself
   This is what actually gets shot out, a 16x16 ball of plasma (assuming you use the exanimation graphic provided) It will hurt the player upon impact, but there is future room for expansion to have it do other things

- MathGetCoordSpd.asm
-  A required routine used to calculate X and Y speeds based on a given input speed and angle
 ____________________________________________________________________________________________________

  3. Information